Skip to Content

 Eye Infection

-When I first moved to Tijuana, I noticed some irritation in my eye.
-It may have been pink eye.
+When I first moved to Tijuana, I noticed some irritation in my right eye.
+I thought it may have been pink eye.
 My vision was blurry and the area around my eye was a bit sore.
+It worried me that my vision wasn’t 100% so I decided to get it checked out.

 I walked into the clinic and explained my condition to the doctor.
 After asking me a few questions, he wrote me a prescription for some antibiotic eye drops and a week’s worth of antibiotic pills to take.